 You can find more "fix-it" ideas at www.brightnest.com.

 GIVE Denver needs your help to make sure hundreds of foster children and at risk-youth start the school year off on the right foot this year and you can help in a variety of ways:

-You can contact your Denver Neighborhood Resource Officer (by clicking here) about your intent to start a new watch program.
+You can contact your Denver Neighborhood Resource Officer about your intent to start a new watch program.
 You can also try working with your Registered Neighborhood Organization to organize a watch program.

 Hosting a movie in your park is a great way to create a safe, fun space to bring community members together from all ages and backgrounds for a free event.
 What better way to meet neighbors and relax outside during a warm evening than laying out on cool grass and watching a movie under the stars?

 Invite your neighbors over for wine and cheese.
+Learn more about how to host an impromptu party.
 Simple yet oh so fun!